AlternateParts/alternateparts.github.io/_posts/2020-10-20-nomad-cyclist-problem.md

 ![Open Tour TSP](/images/nomad-cyclist/open-tsp-route.png)

 ## Distance Matrix
 Distance Matrix is the starting point to formulating almost any optimization problem involving a path.
-E.g. Shortest Path Problem, Traveling Salesman Problem and Vehicle Routing Problem.
+E.g. Shortest Path Problem, Traveling Salesman Problem, Vehicle Routing Problem and Route Optimization for logistics.

 Have a look at the following Distance Matrix: